Blockstream/docs/docs/green/getting-started/setup.md

 It must be kept safe and accessible because if your app gets uninstalled, or your device gets lost or stolen, or you forget your PIN, or your PIN gets reset, then your mnemonic will let you access your coins again.
 Even if we at Blockstream Green get shut down or disappear, you can still retain control of your coins as long as you have your mnemonic.

-It must be kept secret because if someone else can figure out or steal your mnemonic, they may be able to steal your coins (although if you have 2FA set up, they will need to bypass that as well...but we’ll cover that in the 2FA section).
+It must be kept secret because if someone else can figure out or steal your mnemonic, they may be able to steal your coins (although if you have 2FA set up, they will need to bypass that as well...but we’ll cover that in the [Two-Factor authentication section](../troubleshooting-advanced/2fa.md)).

 To ensure that you safely recorded your mnemonic, you will be prompted to re-enter several of the words in the correct order.